 The library works by visiting each STEM node in the parsed document and converting it to an image, effectively replacing the STEM node with an image node.
 This takes the burden of transforming the STEM expressions off of the converter.
 All the converter sees are image nodes that reference the generated images.

 Upon visiting each STEM node, the extension first extracts the expression source.
 If the expression is written in AsciiMath, the extension uses the AsciiMath library to convert that expression to LaTeX.
 The extension then passes the expression to Mathematical to render it as an image.
-The image is sized automatically to accomodate the rendered expression and, if necessary, resized to fit within the line.
+The image is sized automatically to accommodate the rendered expression and, if necessary, resized to fit within the line.
 Once the image is generated, the extension replaces the STEM node in the parsed document with an image node that references the generated image.

 When the extension finishes processing all the STEM nodes, it unsets the